herluf-ba/herluf-ba.github.io/content/making-a-turn-based-multiplayer-game-in-rust-01-whats-a-turn-based-game-anyway.md

     game_state.reduce(&event);
 }
 ```
-That's nice, we now have a way to add events to the `GameState` 👌 An issue we still haven't adressed is validating events before adding them blindly to the `GameState`.
+That's nice, we now have a way to add events to the `GameState` 👌 An issue we still haven't addressed is validating events before adding them blindly to the `GameState`.
 We could do that like this:
 ```rust
 use std::collections::HashMap;